Max Elliott Slade

 Slade earned a brown belt in Gosoku-ryū karate at age 11.

 Slade began his acting career in 1989 playing Young Gil Buckman in Parenthood.
 In 1990, he played Kevin Buckman in twelve episodes of Parenthood.
 In 1991, he played Willy in the made-for-TV film To the Moon, Alice.
-In 1992, he played Jeffrey Colt Douglas in 3 Ninjas; he reprised the role in 3 Ninjas Knuckle Up and 3 Ninjas Kick Back, which were released in 1994 and 1995 respectively.
+In 1992, he played Jeffrey Colt Douglas in 3 Ninjas; he reprised the role in 3 Ninjas Kick Back and 3 Ninjas Knuckle Up, which were released in 1994 and 1995 respectively.
 Though the latter was released last, it was the second film of the series to be made and is the second chronologically.
 In 1995, he played Jay Lovell in Apollo 13.
 Afterwards, he played Mark in the direct-to-TV film The Sweeper.